JaeJinHong/lundtoptagger/README.md

 python weight_ONLY_TRAINS.py configs/config_ONLY_TRAIN.yaml
 ```

-You can override the $k_T$ cut in the configuration file using a command line argument:
 There are two optional arguments which can be used to override the values in the config file:

 - `--ln_kT_cut`: float